dayogh/Jo_Portfolio/README.md

 # [Project 1: Data science House Prices Prediction: Project Overview](https://github.com/dayogh/Joseph_Portfolio/blob/main/data_science/house_prices.ipynb)
 * Created a model that estimates house prices based on their attributes so that price estimates can be made by different stakeholders.
 * Carried out Exploratory Data Analysis(EDA) to visualize the properties of the data.
-* Optimised Lineer, Lasso and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimised Linear, Lasso and Random Forest Regressors using GridsearchCV to reach the best model.

 ![](/images/corr_houseprices.png)